aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-sections/_index.md

 ﻿---
-title: Working with Sections – Aspose.Words for Python via .NET
+title: Working with Sections in Python
 articleTitle: Working with Sections
 linktitle: Working with Sections
 description: "Create and manage sections and section breaks in a document using python."